isabella232/journeys.en/help/using/about/intro.md

 * time
 * data coming from the event payload
-* information coming from data sources: Unified Profile data source or custom data sources
+* information coming from data sources: Real-time Customer Profile data source or custom data sources

 You can use the split condition to send people in the journey into different directions.